 The key here is to talk to more than one potential supplier so as to not limit your options.
 Try to find 3 seemingly adept suppliers, and then ask a few questions in order to assess the company from there, ensuring you select the best partner for your needs.

 It’s important to compare ‘apples with apples’, so prepare a check list of factors you will evaluate each potential partner on – such as the company’s core skills, past experience and quality guarantees.
-For a more complete list of exactly what to ask, take a look at our earlier guide.

 4. Why is it worth using a single warehouse solutions supplier to do everything?